AlexBurski/grrs_grep_clone/README.md

 grrs -i -p error large_log_file.txt
 ```

+## Acknowledgments
+This project is based on:

+Examples from the Rust CLI Book
+Code generated with assistance from Anthropic's Claude AI
+Original contributions by Alex Burski

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.